Forest-Economics-Goettingen/optimLanduse/README.md

 uncertainty scenarios, these 3 indicators show the maximum distances across all indicators.
 In other words, the guaranteed performance
 ![1-\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
-(lowestPerformance) is defined by these indicators.
-A full list with performance of all individual scenarios is provided by the output *scenarioTable* after using the *calcPerformance()* function (Table 2).
+of the portfolio is defined by these 3 indicators.
+A full list with performances of all individual scenarios is provided by the output *scenarioTable* after using the *calcPerformance()* function (Table 2).

 It can be followed that these 3 indicators are crucial when discussing